Find Affordable College Courses

 Read full report on Engineering-Related Fields at St. Mary’s University

 Out of the 5 schools in Texas that were part of this year’s ranking, Southern Methodist University landed the # 3 spot on the list.
-SMU is a fairly large private not-for-profit school located in the large suburb of Dallas.
+SMU is a fairly large private not-for-profit school located in the suburb of Dallas.

-The in-demand bachelor’s degree programs at University of the Incarnate Word helped the school earn the #3 place on this year’s ranking of the most popular engineering-related fields schools in Texas.
-Located in the city of San Antonio, UIW is a private not-for-profit school with a moderately-sized student population.
+Out of the 5 schools in Texas that were part of this year’s ranking, University of the Incarnate Word landed the # 3 spot on the list.
+Located in the large city of San Antonio, UIW is a private not-for-profit school with a medium-sized student population.

 Full Engineering-Related Fields at University of the Incarnate Word Report